The tallest known tree in Africa, on Mount Kilimanjaro, measures 81.5 meters (267 feet) tall

 Nearly 1/4 of Africa’s land is covered with forest

 The Congo Basin is home to one of the world’s largest tropical rainforests – second only to the Amazon.
 It reaches across six countries in central and west Africa.
+Humans have inhabited the forests of the Congo Basin for tens of thousands of years.
+Today, the Congo Basin provides food, medicine, water, materials and shelter for over 75 million people.

 Wood accounts for 27% of the total primary energy supply in Africa